-To ensure a good official testing result, we recommend a pre-test for the building during the construction stage.
-Because of the fact that the final test (official test according to Part L of the building regulations) has to be made at the very end of the construction phase, the options to eliminate possible existing leakages are very limited.
+To achieve a good final air tightness test result, we recommend a preleminary test of the building during the construction stage.
+Because of the fact that the final test (official test according to Part L, for inclusion in BER) has to be made at the very end of the construction phase, the option to eliminate potential leakages is very limited.

 There are two main values, regarding the air tightness of buildings - the air change rate (𝑛) and the air permeability (𝑞𝐸).